Nutaboy/portfolio/content/docs/traineediaryguide/self-reflection.md

 * What did I learn?
 * Did I get closer to my goal?
-* How I felt during the situation?
+* How did I feel during the situation?
-* How i helped others?
+* How did I help others?
 * What did I do for myself?
-* What was for me personal important during this week?
+* What was for me personally important during this week?
 * How did I behave during the situation?
-* How does it it influence my future actions?
+* How does it influence my future actions?